Arminch82/asset-bubble-detection-psy-methodology/R/stocks/README.md

 # Stock-level analysis
-R scripts for the seven Magnificent Seven stock analyses.
+This directory contains the stock-level empirical analyses for each of the Magnificent Seven companies.